leo/material-ui/README.md

 ### Install

 Simply go to the __Settings > Install__ section, click the "Themes" tab and search for "material-ui".
 After installing it, you only need to activate it within the __Settings > Themes__ section under "UI Theme".
-Or simply fire up a terminal and type in the following to have it installed automatically:
+Or fire up a terminal and type in the following to have it installed automatically:

 ```
 $ apm install material-ui
 ```

-By the way, the theme should be used together with the syntax theme [material-syntax][1].
+By the way, the UI theme should be used together with the syntax theme [material-syntax][1].
 I'm still working on a special one just for the use with this UI.

 I'm also suggesting you to enable `Use Preview Tabs` within the "Tabs" core package.
 This will improve your experience with the theme a lot.